Wonchan-Kim/Obsidian_CS/School/CMPT403/ASGN2.md

 ## Q3

-The "Delete user" functionality uses the free function.
-However, looking at the code, there is a possibility that if the "add user" function is called directly after deletion, the new user will be added at the same memory address.
-This new user will then be considered the default user since check_privilege only uses the address of the default user.
+The Delete user functionality uses the free function.
+However, looking at the code, there is a possibility that if the add user function is called directly after deletion, the new user will be added at the same memory address.
+This new user will then be considered the default user since checkprivilege function only uses the address of the default user.

 ![[Pasted image 20250926160037.png]]